Discovery Continuity Problems

 - Augment Klingons as we know them from TOS and ENT's fourth season never show up in Discovery.
 If we suppose that Discovery-style Klingons are identical to TMP Klingons, per the "visual reboot" principle, then the more human-looking Augments don't exist in the Discoveryverse (or it would need a very good on-screen explanation why they have temporarily gone into hiding).

 - Discovery Klingons had no hair in season 1.
-After the "new" Klingons (that were created on Bryan Fuller's behest) were not well received by many viewers, their look was revised for season 2.
+After these "new" Klingons (that were created on Bryan Fuller's behest) were not well received by many viewers, their look was revised for season 2.
 While the totally different anatomy remained the same, they were given back their hair to be more relatable.
-Having no hair was explained in DIS: "Point of Light" as a tradition in wartime.
+In the attempt of a retcon, having no hair was explained on screen in DIS: "Point of Light" as a tradition in wartime.
 All Klingons of the different houses of Discovery, however, had no hair even before T'Kuvma made the surprising appeal to go to war against the Federation.
 Klingon children had no hair in T'Kuvma's flashback, and Mirror Voq was hairless as well.
-Perhaps the political changes brought about by L'Rell are a reason why Klingons grow hair again and never give up this custom.
+Perhaps the political changes brought about by L'Rell are a reason why Klingons grow hair again and never give up this custom after Discovery.
 But this conflicts with the uninterrupted continuity of classic "hairy" Klingons (with the sole exception of General Chang that proves the rule), and quite paradoxically Discovery posits that the Klingons have totally conformist traditions at a time when they are explicitly said and shown to be totally divided.
-So even if we put up with the other visual discrepancies, bald Klingons remain an isolated oddity of Discovery.
+So even if we put up with the other visual discrepancies, bald Klingons remain an isolated and ultimately unexplained oddity of Discovery.

 - Discovery Klingons have pointed ears, which invalidates the story of TNG: "Birthright II" where the Romulan-like shape of her ears sets apart the half-Romulan Ba'el.